run2bizdocs/documentation/en-us/docs/run2biz-platform/additional-features/mobile-and-field-service/configuration/reason-denial-of-checkin.md

 Description: This functionality allows to register the navigation reasons of the check in.
 # Register reason for denial of check in

-This functionality allows to register the navigation reasons of the check in, which will be used when make the check in through the CITSmart Enterprise ITSM Mobile application.
+This functionality allows to register the navigation reasons of the check in, which will be used when make the check in through the 4biz Enterprise ITSM Mobile application.

 Procedure
 -------------